-Covert Narcissists are highly critical, but paradoxically, they can not abide criticism themselves.
+Covert Narcissists are extremely critical, but paradoxically, they cannot abide criticism themselves.

-This is couples therapy quicksand for the all-purpose couples therapist.
+This is couples therapy quicksand for the generalist therapist.

 The notions of a “softened start-up,” followed by a feeling state, and a proposed solution, with an invitation to a fair and open dialogue, may fail in a spectacular fashion.

 In the face of any perceived criticism, Covert Narcissists will either become smug, or belligerent.